 I arrived in New York in August of 1999.
 I came over with a dream of working at the United Nations with my former partner who was completing her PhD at Baruch College/CUNY.

 What do you do for work in NYC?

-After working at UN Headquarters and the Australian Mission to the United Nations for five years, I won the green-card lottery and have been working in the performing-arts industry as a booking manager for the past 15 years.
-I recently took up the position as booking manager for The Builders Association, an Obie-Award winning multi-media theater company.
+After working at UN Headquarters and the Australian Mission to the United Nations for five years, I won the green-card lottery and have been working in the entertainment industry for the past 15 years.
+I learned the A-Z of strategic marketing on the MTV/Logo and L-Word national launches, and then moved into theatrical management.
+I’ve worked as an associate general manager for major European theater producers, managed theatrical tours in North America, and run advertising and marketing campaigns for Off-Broadway shows.
+Most recently, I’ve been working as a booking and promotions manager for The Builders Association, an Obie-Award winning multi-media theater company.

 Where do you live?
 Why did you choose that area?

 I live in Park Slope, Brooklyn.
 My wife was living in brownstone Brooklyn and after September 11, I moved over from my East Village apartment to the Slope.
 It’s a beautiful, peaceful and community-minded spot, and it reminds me of living in the leafy inner suburbs of Melbourne.